redhat-developer/dotnet-bunny/README.md

 * `versionSpecific` - Set to true for the above version to be exact match - for this test to not run with higher versions of dotnet.
 (You can use x as minor version, e.g. 1.x will run with 1.0 and 1.1 but not with anything higher.)
 * `type` - Type of the test.
 This can be either `xunit` or `bash`.
 The `xunit` type will call `dotnet test` while the `bash` type will look for `test.sh` and call it (`test.sh` will receive the current dotnet version as ``$1`)
 * `cleanup` - Clean up before running the test.
+* `platform-blacklist` - A list of blacklisted platforms where the test will not run.

 Example config file:
 ```